Buying used items is one of the top ways to consistently save money on things you need. However, not every used item is a good value.

 You could save a few bucks and get a used seat or spend a little more and give your child the best protection possible.
 If you can’t afford a new seat, contact your local social services agency or community wellness organization.
 They may have leads on programs offering free or low-cost car seats.

-A final safety item you want to buy new is a helmet.
-This could be a helmet for a bike or a helmet for a motorcycle.
-Here, the main concern with buying used is that the helmet could be compromised from a previous accident.
-Play it safe and purchase yours new.
+Another safety item you want to buy new is a helmet, such as for riding a bike, motorcycle or skateboard.
+Here, the main concern with buying used is that the helmet’s ability to protect you could have been compromised in an unrevealed accident.

 A used computer is a giant question mark.
-You don’t necessarily know how it’s been used, and unless you’re tech-savvy, you might not be able to see what programs are lurking on the hard drive.
+You don’t necessarily know how it’s been used, and unless you’re tech-savvy, you might not be able to see what programs are lurking on the inside.

 5. Digital cameras

-Like laptops, a second-hand digital camera may not only be used, it could also have been abused.
+Like laptops, a secondhand digital camera could also have been abused.
 It’s hard to look at one and determine how well its previous owner cared for it.

 If you’re interested in having comfy feet and minimizing back pain, you might want to skip past the used shoe section at the thrift store.
 Shoes often conform to their first owner’s feet, which can make them uncomfortable for you.

 I know, some of you are probably shocked to think that anyone would wear used makeup.
-And yet you can find used mascara, lipstick and eye shadow at thrift stores, garage sales and on eBay.
-There’s even a Reddit makeup exchange board for people to swap their barely used cosmetics.
+And yet you can find used mascara, lipstick and eye shadow at thrift stores, garage sales and on the internet.

 Used makeup can be a completely harmless bargain — or it might contain scary bacteria or spread disease.
 We say it’s not worth the risk, and you’re better off buying your beauty products new.